Hamburg Hotels and Restaurants

 If you're looking for a hostel, try the Youth Hostel Hamburg "Auf dem Stintfang," a Hostelling International affiliate in the city center.
 The hostel has a view of the harbor and is within walking distance of the Reeperbahn nightlife district.

 Hamburg offers food for every taste, from McDonald's to Michelin-starred restaurants.
-The tourist office's "Eating & Drinking in Hamburg" pages offer a helpful introduction to the local gastronomic scene, along with partner discount offers.
+The tourist office's "Feasting in Hamburg" pages offer a helpful introduction to the local gastronomic scene.

 Don't miss out on the chance to enjoy local dishes such as Labskaus or Hamburg's beloved Franzbrötchen sweet rolls.
 A good place to try Hamburger cuisine (as opposed to a hamburger) is the café at the Ballinstadt Emigration Museum, which has tasty stick-to-the-ribs specialties at reasonable prices.